 Third, the medical power of attorney was also important, for the same reasons as above.
 He also didn’t realize that his family would not have been able to get any information about his medical status had he not executed this (privacy laws prevent it).

 Fourth, and finally, the health care directive.
 End of life decisions and taking the mystery out of what you would want to do if you were in a vegetative state is something we should all do for our families.

 That’s it, a single police office estate plan.

 What’s important here is that it is done, that as his needs change so can his plan.
 But he’s covered in the event of death or disability, and he’s made important decisions to give his family direction.

-Christopher is a Bellevue estate planning lawyer with CMS Law Firm LLC.
+Christopher is a Bellevue estate planning lawyer how to take viagra 100mg in las vegas with CMS Law Firm LLC.
 He is a speaker, a blogger, a husband, a father, a golfer, and really good at helping people create the life of their dreams.